Abhinav777-dash8/TinyUno/README.md

 # TinyUno
-An Operating System for Atmega microprocessors "I hope it works"
+An Operating System for Atmega microprocessors